MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/reply-to-e-mail.md

 ---
 # Reply To E-Mail

-Applies To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 The Reply To E-Mail activity is used in a runbook to reply to email messages.

 The following tables list the required properties, optional properties, and published data for this activity.

-## Reply To E-Mail Required Properties
+## Reply To E-Mail required properties

 | **Element**  | **Description**   | **Valid values** |
 |:---|:---|:---|